sdimitro/sdimitro.github.io/_posts/2016-08-11-zfs-read-dtrace-micro.md

 [read and write codepaths on ZFS](https://www.youtube.com/watch?v=ptY6-K78McY).
 Before watching it though, I thought it would be cool if I went through the code by myself.
-Then, hopefully, any questions that I have while reading the code, will be addressed in the video code review.
+Then, hopefully, any questions that I have while reading the code will be addressed in the video code review.

 As I am becoming more familiar with illumos and its internals